fakubwoy/C-Compiler-proto-/README.md

 # ToDo:
 - Basic arithmetic has been handled
+- Variables have been handled
-- Variable and function definition left
+- Function definition left